 Similar to question one, this question demonstrates you are there for your employee and you are willing to help in any way you can.
 You can even be proactive and offer specific suggestions on how you can help improve their work life.
 This will go a long way to showing your employee that you care about them and their happiness — and that you want them to remain with your company for the long-term.

-About the Author: Stuart Hearn is CEO & Founder of Clear Review, an intuitive and simple performance management software.
+About the Author: Stuart Hearn is a writer at assignyourwriter and CEO & Founder of Clear Review, an intuitive and simple performance management software.
 Stuart has been in HR for over twenty years and helps companies develop healthier, happier and more productive relationships through technology.